 So if it feels like you’ve seen this product everywhere, you’re not wrong.
 But just because a brand is nailing its marketing doesn’t necessarily make it good for you.
-We tested several different greens powders for taste, health claims, and third-party certifications, and Athletic Greens fell slightly short of our top pick, Ora Organic.
-Still, it has a lot to offer—if you’re willing to pay up, of course.
+We investigated AG1 on its taste, health claims, and third-party certifications—and found that its claims do hold up.
+You just have to be willing to pay up.

 What is Athletic Greens?